jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 <img src="/assets/ObjectPool1.png" alt="Core Object Pool Design" width = "80%" align="center" style="padding: 35px;">

+### PooledObject
 Here is a Java implementation, which fills in more implementation details:
+* The `PooledObject` instances can reside in almost any sort of container.
+I chose a queue with a fixed size of 3.
+* The `PooledObjects` are added to `objectPool` via a static method.
+Adding them via `release(PooledObject)` feels like an oddly named method, but the behaviors needed to add the instance initially and the methods to release it when the client is done are the same.
+* I added `id` to `PooledObject` as a means to uniquely identify each object in the pool.
+* `name` is set for each client when acquiring a pooled object.
+* `acquire(String name)` retrives a `PooledObject` from `objectPool`, initializes it with the client provided name and returns it.
+* `release(ObjectPool)` cleans the instance by setting the name to null and adds it back to the `objectPool` queue.

 ```java
 interface Feature {
     void doSomething();